Schedule shuffling prompted by COVID hits college basketball

 By The Associated Press

-No. 21 Kentucky will now face North Carolina on Saturday in the CBS Sports Classic in Las Vegas after each of their opponents had to drop out due to COVID-19 issues, while No. 16 Seton Hall’s second cancellation in as many days will lead to a forfeit in the Big East Conference standings.
+No. 21 Kentucky will now face North Carolina on Saturday in the CBS Sports Classic in Las Vegas after each of their opponents had to drop out due to COVID-19 issues.

-The worsening coronavirus situation in the U.S. forced another schedule scramble across college basketball Friday.
-The new matchup was announced after fourth-ranked UCLA canceled its game against the Tar Heels.
+The teams announced the matchup Friday after fourth-ranked UCLA canceled its game against the Tar Heels.
 The Bruins have paused team-related activities, and the status of their future games is undetermined.
-They had called off a home game against Alabama State set for this week.
+They previously called off a home game against Alabama State set for this week.

 The other game that was part of the Vegas event, a matchup between No. 15 Ohio State and Kentucky, was canceled because of positive COVID-19 results within the Buckeyes program.